 This element gives the list of Supvisors instances where the program can be started.

-The names are to be taken from the names deduced from the supvisors\list parameter defined in the rpcinterface extension point or from the declared Instance aliases, and separated by commas.
+The names are separated by commas and have to be taken from:

+- either the names declared in the supvisors_list option defined in the rpcinterface extension point, - and / or the declared Instance aliases, - and / or a stereotype provided in the stereotypes option.

 Special values can be applied.

-The wildcard \ stands for all names deduced from supvisors\list.
-Any name list including a \ is strictly equivalent to \ alone.
+The wildcard symbol stands for all names deduced from supvisors_list.
+Any name list including a is strictly equivalent to alone.

-The hashtag # can be used with a pattern definition and eventually complemented by a list of deduced names.
-The aim is to assign the Nth deduced name of supvisors\list or the Nth name of the subsequent list (made of names deduced from supvisors\list) to the Nth instance of the program in a homogeneous process group.
-Examples will be given in Using patterns and hashtags.
+The hashtag symbol # and the at symbol @ can be used with a pattern definition and eventually complemented by a list of deduced names.
+The aim is to assign the Nth deduced name of supvisors_list or the Nth name of the subsequent list (made of names deduced from supvisors_list) to the Nth instance of the program in a homogeneous process group.
+Examples will be given in Using patterns and signs.

-Default: \.
+Default: .